How to verify DNS propagation

 You don't have permission to view the spoiler content.
 Log in or register now.

-Using DNS checking tools, it is possible to know massively and in just a few seconds how a certain type of DNS records responds from different countries on different continents.
+Using DNS checking tools, it is possible to know massively and in just a few seconds how a specific type of DNS records responds from different countries on different continents.

-As you can see, either using a manual method from your local network or using automated tools, DNS records can be obtained without a problem.
+As you can see, DNS records can be obtained without a problem using a manual method from your local network or automated tools.

 • Advertisement